 The route between Tarbet and Inverarnan runs adjacent to the west bank of Loch Lomond for 17 km (10.6 miles).

 It is located within the Loch Lomond and The Trossachs National Park in an area of outstanding natural beauty.
 It is a complex site, physically constrained, with the loch on one side, and the hillside and railway on the other.
-All feasible upgrade options will be reviewed to ensure value for money.

-The study will consider issues including:
+The study commission is considering issues including: